Chronic Disease Prevention and Management

 Exercise

-We explore the existing barriers with participants and work with them to find a reasonable solutions in order to maintain an active lifestyle.
+We explore the existing barriers with participants and work with them to find reasonable solutions in order to maintain an active lifestyle.

 Module 9